Rezzt-93/-data-analytics-portfolio-projects/powerbi/superstore-sales-analytics/README.md

 **The final report contains two pages:**

 `Executive Sales Overview`
 `Profitability Drivers`

 The first page provides a concise management-level summary of business performance.
 The second page supports a more detailed analysis of loss-making sales lines, discounts, countries, subcategories, and products.

 The dataset covers sales recorded between January 1, 2011, and December 31, 2014.

-## Key Insights
+# Key Insights

-- **Sales, profit, and order volume increased in every year covered by the dataset.** Sales grew from 2.26M in 2011 to 4.30M in 2014, while profit increased from 248.9K to 504.2K.
-Order volume rose from 4,516 to 8,868, while the annual profit margin remained relatively stable between 11.0% and 12.0%.
+- **Sales, profit, and order volume increased in every year covered by the dataset.**
+Sales grew from **2.26M** in 2011 to **4.30M** in 2014, while profit increased from **248.9K** to **504.2K**.
+Order volume rose from **4,516** to **8,868**, while the annual profit margin remained relatively stable between **11.0%** and **12.0%.**

-- **Furniture combined high sales with substantially weaker profitability.** The category generated 4.11M in sales, approximately 323.6K more than Office Supplies, but delivered only 286.8K in profit compared with 518.5K for Office Supplies.
+- **Furniture combined high sales with substantially weaker profitability.**
+The category generated 4.11M in sales, approximately **323.6K more** than Office Supplies, but delivered only **286.8K in profit** compared with 518.5K for Office Supplies.
 Its 7.0% profit margin was almost half the 13.7% achieved by Office Supplies.
-Furniture also recorded the highest loss-making sales line rate at 31.55%, compared with 23.90% for Technology and 22.39% for Office Supplies.
+Furniture also recorded the highest **loss-making sales line rate** at **31.55%**, compared with 23.90% for Technology and 22.39% for Office Supplies.

-- **Profitability declined sharply as discount levels increased.** Sales lines without a discount generated 6.99M in sales and 1.77M in profit at a 25.3% margin.
+- **Profitability declined sharply as discount levels increased.**
+Sales lines without a discount generated 6.99M in sales and 1.77M in profit at a 25.3% margin.
 In contrast, discount bands above 20% generated approximately 1.93M in sales but produced a combined loss of approximately 814.7K, equivalent to a margin of around -42.2%.
-The aggregated result became negative in the 20–30% discount band and deteriorated further at higher discount levels.
+The aggregated result **became negative in the 20–30% discount band** and **deteriorated further at higher discount levels.**

-- **Country-level losses were heavily concentrated in Turkey and Nigeria, where every recorded sales line was unprofitable.** Together, the two countries generated 162.9K in sales but recorded a combined loss of 179.2K, resulting in an aggregated margin of approximately -110.0%.
-All 1,378 sales lines in Turkey fell within the 50–60% discount band, while all 905 sales lines in Nigeria fell within the 60–70% band.
-Their combined loss was almost twice the approximately 93.0K recorded across the next three lowest-profit countries: the Netherlands, Honduras, and Pakistan.
+- **Country-level losses were heavily concentrated in Turkey and Nigeria, where every recorded sales line was unprofitable.**
+Together, the two countries generated 162.9K in sales but recorded a combined **loss of 179.2K**, resulting in an aggregated margin of approximately -110.0%.
+All 1,378 sales lines in Turkey fell within the 50–60% discount band, while all 905 sales lines in Nigeria fell within the 60–70% band. **Their combined loss was almost twice** the approximately 93.0K recorded across the next three lowest-profit countries: the Netherlands, Honduras, and Pakistan.

-These results describe relationships observed in the dataset.
-They should not be interpreted as proof that discount levels alone caused the recorded losses.

-## Report Preview
+# Report Preview

-### 1. Executive Sales Overview
+## 1. Executive Sales Overview

 ![Executive Sales Overview](images/01-executive-sales-overview.png)